GoogleCloudPlatform/scalable-resilient-web-app/README.md

 * (1) x D1 Cloud SQL instance
 * (1) x HTTP load balancer forwarding rule

-See the Cost section the [solution page](http://cloud.google.com/solutions/scalable-and-resilient-apps) for more details on esimated charges.
+See the Cost section the [solution page](http://cloud.google.com/solutions/scalable-and-resilient-apps) for more details on estimated charges.

 To reduce costs, you can modify the Deployment Manager templates to provision smaller machine types, or adjust the Cloud SQL instructions to use a smaller database type.

 ## Deployment Requirements
 Before you deploy the sample you'll need to make sure a few things are in order:

-1. In the [APIs & Auth section of the Google Developers Console](https://console.developers.google.com/project/_/apiui/api), enable the following APIs (when prompted choose an existing project or create a new project):
+1. In the [APIs & Auth section of the Google Developers Console](https://console.developers.google.com/project/_/apiui/api) create a new project and enable the following APIs:

     * Compute Engine API
     * Google Cloud SQL API